scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

 ```

 Methods can also be marked as `private`.
-This makes them private to the current class, and they can’t be overridden in subclasses:
+This makes them private to the current class, so they can’t be called nor overridden in subclasses:

 ```scala
 class Animal: